IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 Not all the reservoirs must be defined as columns of these files, only those with values different from 0.

 It can be used also for upper-bounding and/or lower-bounding the volume of any reservoir.
-If the user introduces a maximum volume value that is lower than the minimum volume value, the model will adjust the minimum volume value to match the maximum.
+If the user introduces a maximum volume value lower than the minimum, the model lowers the minimum to match the maximum.

 For example, these data can be used to define the operating guide (rule) curves for the hydro reservoirs.

 # Hydrogen System Input Data

 These input files are specifically introduced to allow a representation of the hydrogen energy vector to supply the hydrogen demand produced with electricity or by any other means through the hydrogen network.
-The hydro data are expressed in tH2.
+The hydrogen data are expressed in tH2.
 However, a very simple conversion can be applied to convert them into MWh by multiplying the tH2 values by 33.33 MWh/tH2 (the lower heating value of hydrogen).
-Suppose you want to represent the hydrogen demand in MWh instead of tH2.
-In that case, they can input the hydrogen demand in MWh in the file `oT_Data_DemandHydrogen.csv` and then convert it into tH2 by dividing the MWh values by 33.33 MWh/tH2.
+To represent the hydrogen demand in MWh instead of tH2, input it in MWh in the file `oT_Data_DemandHydrogen.csv` and convert it into tH2 by dividing the MWh values by 33.33 MWh/tH2.

-If the hydrogen is only produced from electricity and there is no hydrogen flows among nodes, the hydrogen demand can be represented by the energy outflows associated with the unit (i.e., electrolyzer) and no need to consider these hydrogen demand and network files.
+If hydrogen is produced only from electricity, with no hydrogen flows among nodes, the hydrogen demand can be represented by the energy outflows associated with the unit (i.e., electrolyzer), and these hydrogen demand and network files are not needed.

 | File                          | Description                    |
 | ----------------------------- | ------------------------------ |